Hanoch Jacoby: Biography

-Jacoby was born in 1909 in Königsberg, Germany, where he learned to play the viola.
+Hanoch Heinrich Jacoby was born on March 2, 1909, in Königsberg, Germany (now Kaliningrad, Russia).
+There he learned to play the viola.
 From 1927 until 1930 he studied in the Royal Academy of Musical Performing Art (now the Berlin University of the Arts).
-His composition teacher there was Paul Hindemith.
+His composition and viola teacher there was Paul Hindemith.
 He played in Michael Taube's chamber orchestra in Berlin and from 1930 in the Frankfurt Radio Symphony Orchestra.
 In 1933 he was fired due to the Nuremberg Laws.

 In 1934 he immigrated to Palestine as part of the Fifth Aliyah as a viola player in the Jerusalem string quartet formed in Jerusalem by Emil Hauser.
 He was one of the founders of a conservatory that later became the Jerusalem Academy of Music and Dance.
 He taught violin, viola, music theory, and composition there, and was also its head from 1954 until 1958.
 During the same years he was also first viola player in the Jerusalem Symphony Orchestra and often conducted it.

 Since 1958 he played the viola in Israel Philharmonic Orchestra, which also performed his compositions, until his retirement in 1974.
 That year he was resident artist of the Technion in Haifa.
 After he retired, he continued to teach, play and direct various chamber ensembles.

-He died in Tel Aviv in 1990.
+He died in Tel Aviv on December 13, 1990.

 Jacoby was married to Alice Jacoby (née Kennel), and had four children: Hava Nir (deceased), Ilana Yaari, Rafi Jacoby, Michal Preminger (married to Prof. Aner Preminger).
 Among his 9 grandchildren (2012) - the musician Nori Jacoby and the dancer and choreographer Nima Jacoby.